Practical information about Cali, Colombia

 Where to stay in Cali, Colombia?

-Cali is not yet as touristy as Medellín or Cartagena.
-Lodging is also a lot cheaper than in other well-known cities as a result.
-In Cali you will find accommodations ranging from a simple hostel to extravagant hotel with all the trimmings.
+Where to stay in Cali, Colombia?
+In this article we show you the best districts, regarding location and safety + tips about hotels in Cali.
+The “salsa capital of the world” is as touristy as Medellín or Cartagena and as a result, lodging is also a lot cheaper than in those cities.
+In Cali you will find accommodations ranging from a simple hostel to extravagant hotel with all the services.

 There are over 200 barrios and the hotels and hostels are scattered in a number of safe neighborhoods.
 The difference between the rich and poor neighborhoods is huge.
 Partly because of this, it is important to orient yourself well when booking a hotel.